-- Bursary payments are deposited to McMaster student accounts in mid-September
+- Bursary payments are deposited to McMaster student accounts in mid-February

 - Only students who have enrolled in direct deposit will receive a refund for a credit on their McMaster student account due to bursary funding.
 Learn more about enrolling in direct deposit through Mosaic